-How to use detergent in your washer
+How to use detergent in your Samsung washing machine

-What's the best kind of detergent?
+What's the best kind of laundry detergent?
 How much do I use?
 And where on earth do pods go?
-If these are the questions swirling around your mind, be at ease, because we've got you covered.
+If these are the questions swirling around your mind, be at ease because we've got you covered.
 Here you'll find everything you need to know about using detergent in your Samsung washer.

 What kind of detergent should I use?

-You should always use HE detergent.
+You should always use HE (High Efficiency) detergent.
 Every Samsung washer requires it.
 Using anything other than HE, even once, will cause problems with your washer, and you'll have to run several empty cycles to clean it out again.

 How much detergent should I use?